Previous Light:

 Lighthouse historian Edward Rowe Snow wrote that the island "seemed a part of another world."
 Snow was the "Flying Santa" at Christmas, after flying with and taking over the duties of the original Flying Santa, Captain William H. Wincapaw.

-Note: If you’re interested in more details regarding the Flying Santas, or about the rescue of the miracle baby near the lighthouse, select the appropriate link at the top of the page to be directed to my Lighthouse Stories section.
+Note: If you’re interested in more details regarding the Flying Santas, or about the rescue of the miracle baby near the lighthouse, select the appropriate link at the top of the page to be directed to my Lighthouse Stories blog section.

 In 1931 generators were brought to the island to provide electricity.